 Loan Repayment Assistance Program Description

-Since 2005, the Legal Services Corporation (LSC) has made forgivable loans to help attorneys employed by LSC-funded legal services programs (LSC grantees) repay their law school debt.
-LSC implemented the Herbert S. Garten Loan Repayment Assistance Program (LRAP) with the goal of helping programs recruit and retain qualified attorney staff.
-Attorneys who are selected receive forgivable loans for up to three (3) years, as long as they remain eligible and funding is available.
-This Program Description applies to new applications submitted for the cycle that commenced October 1, 2015.
+Beginning in 2005, the Legal Services Corporation (LSC) has made forgivable loans to attorneys employed by LSC-funded legal services programs (LSC grantees) to help them repay their law school debt.
+LSC implemented the Herbert S. Garten Loan Repayment Assistance Program (LRAP) to help LSC grantees recruit and retain qualified attorney staff.
+Attorneys who are selected may receive forgivable loans for up to three (3) years depending on their continued eligibility and available funding.
+For each annual term, the loan payment may be forgiven as long as the participating attorney remains employed for the full annual cycle at the employing LSC grantee and otherwise remains eligible.
+This Program Description applies to new applications submitted for the cycle that commenced October 1, 2019.

 A PA’s participation in the first year of the LRAP is based on eligibility demonstrated in the initial application and selection.
-To participate in the LRAP for a second and third year, the PA must submit information demonstrating continued eligibility.
-If otherwise eligible, a PA will remain eligible in the second and third years even if the PA’s salary and/or net worth exceed the LRAP initial eligibility requirements.
+To participate in the LRAP for a second and third year, the PA must submit information demonstrating continued employment with the same LSC grantee and other eligibility requirements.
+If otherwise eligible, a PA may participate in the second and third years even if the PA’s salary and/or net worth exceed the LRAP initial eligibility requirements.
 All loans are contingent upon funds being available.

 All PAs must agree to participate in any evaluation of the LRAP program.
 Evaluation activities may include the completion of surveys and participation in interviews.

 II.
 Program Rules for Participating Attorneys